Cellular Frequency Basics

 Verizon’s original LTE network is deployed on LTE Band 13.

-This band is not split into blocks, and is exclusive to Verizon across the United States.
+This band is not further split into blocks, and is exclusive to Verizon across the United States.

 Each channel thus has 10 MHz of bandwidth - limiting Verizon's potential peak speeds compared to carriers with wider 20 MHz channels, a trade-off against the great range that this band offers.